 The modern sheet music of Dr Dumbrill's interpretation of the Hurrian Hymn, as arranged by Clint Goss (and from which I based my own arrangements for solo lyre of the melody), can be viewed here.

 Over the last few years, I have recorded several of my own arrangements for solo lyre of the Hurrian Hymn.
-My first "live" attempt of playing the Hymn was the now "virtually viral" version featured in this video from 2008 on my Youtube Channel - unfortunately, the webcam I used to record this grainy video also seems to have dated from the Bronze Age!
+My first "live" attempt of playing the Hymn was the now "virtually viral" version featured in this video from 2008 on my YouTube Channel - although unfortunately, the rather antique webcam I used to record this grainy video may also have dated from the Bronze Age!

 I recorded a similar version of this arrangement for my early experimental album "An Ancient Lyre" from 2009, and later, in 2011, a more professionally mixed version of the same arrangement (with reverb sampled from Iranian caves) on track 1 of my first compilation album, "Ancient Landscapes".
 Below is a video created by Patrick Burke, which features a clip of track 1 from this first compilation album:

 (The image in the video above, is from the J. Paul Getty Museum collection, Cycladic marble harp player, circa 2500 BCE)

 Below is my most recent arrangement of the Hymn for my new hand-made lyre, this time featuring the wonderfully pure-sounding just intonation of antiquity, as featured in track 1 of my 2nd compilation album,"Musical Adventures in Time Travel" (2013):

 THE LYRES USED IN MY RECORDINGS OF THE HURRIAN HYMN